Newtownards Airfield was a Relief Landing Ground for the Elementary Flying Training School at Sydenham in Belfast.

 This is a view along a long corridor in the Operations Block.

-To the left is a Trolley which would have been used on the Flight-Line at the old Long Kesh Airfield.
+This Trolley would have been used on the Flight-Line at the old Long Kesh Airfield.
 It would have held a large Fire Extinguisher and would have been wheeled close to the aircraft which were running their engines.

 Following the busy years of the Second World War Long Kesh evolved into “Central Vehicle Park, Northern Ireland Command” in 1948.